spences10/scottspence.com/posts/2023/02/21/adding-real-time-analytics-to-my-sveltekit-site-with-fathom/index.md

 didn't want to crawl all the blog posts I have made since the start of the year and instead wanted to crawl the API endpoints I created.

-If this is something you want to check then you can find if Google is trying to crawl your API endpoints by going to the Google Search Console selecting 'Pages', then in 'Page indexing' check to see if there are any entries for 'Crawled - currently not indexed'.
+If this is something you want to check for yourself then you can find if Google is trying to crawl your API endpoints by going to the Google Search Console selecting 'Pages', then in 'Page indexing' check to see if there are any entries for 'Crawled - currently not indexed'.

 There may be some entries for the endpoints.